Bulletukk/Chess_game/README.md

 A chess game implementing all chess rules according to Wikipedia, with AIs of varying difficulty ("hard" AI under development).
 Courtesy of the pygame library.

 ## Installation
-Download the project and run "pip install chessgame".
+Download the project and run it manually with some IDE.

 ## License
 Licensed under general laissez-faire attitudes.